Summerville Bankruptcy Attorney

 Preparing for Consultation With a Summerville Bankruptcy Attorney

 To get the most out of your free consultation with Steadman Law firm, come prepared.
-Not only should you set enough time aside for the consultation, but you should also gather records so your Summerville bankruptcy attorney can provide you with an accurate assessment of your situation and help you determine whether filing for bankruptcy is your best option.
+Not only should you set enough time aside for the consultation, but you should also gather records so your Summerville bankruptcy lawyer can provide you with an accurate assessment of your situation and help you determine whether filing for bankruptcy is your best option.
 These documents may include the following:

 - Pay stubs and other evidence of your income